rosco-m68k/rosco_m68k/design/r1/j5_pinout.md

 it should be noted that the GPIOs are connected to MFP GPIPs #2-6.
 GPIOs 0, 1 and 7 are used internally by the system.

+> **Note**: The GPIO pins are intented for interfacing with other ICs and are **not** suitable for directly driving LEDs or other such devices.
+If you want to drive LEDs from these pins please use transistors!

 ### Legacy peripheral support

 While the MC68010's built-in legacy peripheral support lines are available on